 The Bank further stepped up the collection of non-performing assets ("NPAs").
 It re-allocated internal and external collection resources and continued to adopt centralised and tiered management of NPA projects.
 It reinforced the supervision of key regions and key projects, in order to improve the quality and efficiency of disposals.
-The Bank proactively explored the application of "Internet Plus" in NPA collection, and diversified its disposal channels.
+The Bank proactively explored the application of "Internet Plus" in NPA collection and diversified its disposal channels.
 In addition, it adopted policies based on the actual conditions of individual enterprises and took multiple measures where necessary.
 It gave full play to the role of creditor committee and enhanced the application of debt-for-equity swaps and restructuring efforts to help enterprises get out of difficulties, with the aim of realising mutual benefit for the Bank and the enterprises, and to support the real economy.

 The Bank scientifically measured and managed the quality of credit assets based on the Guidelines for Loan Credit Risk Classification issued by CBIRC, which requires Chinese commercial banks to classify loans into the following five categories: pass, special-mention, substandard, doubtful and loss, among which loans classified as substandard, doubtful and loss are recognised as NPLs.
 In order to further refine its credit asset risk management, the Bank used a 13-tier risk classification criteria scheme for corporate loans to domestic companies, covering on-balance sheet and off-balance sheet credit assets.
-In addition, the Bank strengthened risk classification results.
+In addition, the Bank strengthened risk classification management of key industries, regions and material risk events, and dynamically adjusted classification results.
 It strengthened the management of loan terms, managed overdue loans by the name list system and made timely adjustments to risk classification results, so as to truly reflect asset quality.
 The overseas institutions of the Bank operated in line with the Guidelines for Loan Credit Risk Classification or the local applicable rules and requirements on credit risk classification, whichever is stricter.

-As at 31 December 2018, the Group's NPLs1 totalled RMB166.941 billion, an increase of RMB8.472 billion compared with the prior year-end.
-The NPL ratio was 1.42 per cent., down by 0.03 percentage point compared with the prior year-end.
-The Group's allowance for loan impairment losses amounted to RMB303.781 billion, an increase of RMB51.527 billion compared with the prior year-end.
-The coverage ratio of allowance for loan impairment losses to NPLs was 181.97 per cent., up by 22.79 percentage points from the prior year-end.
-The NPLs of domestic institutions totalled RMB162.778 billion, an increase of RMB8.570 billion compared with the prior year-end.
-Domestic institutions' NPL ratio was 1.76 per cent., down by 0.04 percentage point compared with the prior year-end.
-The Group's outstanding special-mention loans stood at RMB342.363 billion, an increase of RMB25.338 billion compared with the prior year-end, accounting for 2.90 per cent. of total loans and advances, down by 0.01 percentage point from the prior year-end.
+As at 31 December 2020, the Group's NPLs1 totalled RMB207.273 billion, representing an increase of RMB29.038 billion compared with the prior year-end.
+The NPL ratio was 1.46 per cent., up by 0.09 percentage point compared with the prior year-end.
+The Group's allowance for impairment losses on loans and advances was RMB368.619 billion, an increase of RMB42.696 billion compared with the prior year-end.
+The coverage ratio of allowance for loan impairment losses to NPLs was 177.84 per cent., down by 5.02 percentage point from the prior year-end.
+The NPL ratio of the Bank's institutions in the Chinese Mainland was 1.65 per cent., maintaining a similar level as compared with the prior year end.
+The Group's outstanding special-mention loans stood at RMB264.594 billion, a decrease of RMB24.720 billion compared with the prior year-end, accounting for 1.87 per cent. of total loans and advances, down by 0.35 percentage point from the prior year-end.